syncthing/docs/advanced/folder-send-xattrs.rst

 configured to :doc:`sync extended attributes <folder-sync-xattrs>` will use this information.

-Scanning extended attributes maybe have a performance impact on scan times.
+Scanning extended attributes may have a performance impact on scan times.

 .. seealso:: :doc:`folder-sync-xattrs`